Malyshevv/slotegrator-task/README.md

 ### `npm init`

 This comand required for use , berfore start app.
-This need for init node module require for work app.
+This need for init npm package require for work app.